lukepeteryoung/duplicatrr/README.md

 ⚠️ Note: After executing deletions, your lower-quality files will be immediately sent to Recycle Bin for your checking and deletion.
 Plex will reflect a red trash icon on those items until your server runs its next scheduled library scan or you manually click "Scan Library Files" on your dashboard.

-ALWAYS TEST ON A SMALL LIBRARY FIRST.
+*ALWAYS TEST ON A SMALL LIBRARY FIRST.
+MOVIER AND TV VERSIONS INCLUDED.